 Below, I have listed four key things to look for when considering a possible celebrity partnership for your business:

 Do the celebrities personify what your brand wants to be?

 Celebrities are a great shortcut to establish a brand identity.
 Jessica Alba is that sweet, happy mom that cares about her kids.
 Dr. Dre is that cool, confident music mogul.
 Both of these celebrities personify what the Honest Company and Beats customers strive to be.
 Brands are manifestations of consumers aspirations.
-These brands’ messages resonates with their customers because they help the customer move from point A to B in their lives.
+These brands’ messages resonate with their customers because they help the customer move from point A to B in their lives.